sfc-gh-eraigosa/dcos-demo-dpipe/README.md

 The goals are simple.
 Learn how to [deploy DC/OS](https://dcos.io/docs/1.9/installing/custom/) and manage a simple data pipeline.

-- We install docker only on the bootstrap node.
+The vagrant setup performed the following actions, now it's time to continue to the DC/OS deployment:

-- We configure an ssh key in the keys folder to allow for an ssh based deployment.
+- We installed docker only on the bootstrap node.
-- We install minimal packages on all nodes.
+- We configured the ssh key in the keys folder to allow for an ssh based deployment.
-- We generate the basic configuration file from the [genconf/config.yaml](genconf/config.yaml)
+- We installed minimal packages on all nodes.
-- Finally we provide a data pipeline [demo](demo/README.md).
+- We generated the basic configuration file from the [genconf/config.yaml](genconf/config.yaml)

 ## Manual DC/OS deployment